Hana Field is an Urban Secret Garden for Pick Your Own Flowers

 Babies love all the colors.

-This year Hana Field opened with a sneak peek on Mother’s Day.
-It is currently taking reservations through July for field visits.
+This year Hana Field is taking reservations through June for field visits.
 As with most farms, nature has all the say in when blooms happen and when their season is over.
 The Hana Field website is updated regularly with updated dates.
-The field hours are currently Fridays from 3-6pm, Saturdays from 10am-6pm, and Sundays from 10am-5pm.
+The field hours are currently Saturdays and Sundays from 10am-5pm.